QED1224/Toontown-Resources/README.md

 ## How did the C.E.O. choose which attack to use? <a name="ceo-1"></a>

-Every 5 seconds, the C.E.O. has a 20% chance to use its Fore! attack and an 80% chance to use a directed attack.
+Every 5 seconds, the C.E.O. had a 20% chance to use its Fore! attack and an 80% chance to use a directed attack.

 ## How did the C.E.O. choose which toon(s) to attack? <a name="ceo-2"></a>

-Every time a toon records a hit on the C.E.O., its ID and associated damage are added to `threatDict`, a Python dictionary which tracked the amount damage done by each toon.
+Every time a toon records a hit on the C.E.O., its ID and associated damage were added to `threatDict`, a Python dictionary which tracked the amount damage done by each toon.
 A golf ball hit is worth 0.1 and a Seltzer Bottle hit is worth the damage indicated in-game.

-Each time a directed attack is chosen, assuming there are unflattened toons, the C.E.O. has a 10% chance to attack a toon at random.
-In the other 90% of time, the toon who inflicted the most damage is chosen.
-In the case of a tie, a toon is selected at random from a list of toons who had dealt the same amount of damage.
+Each time a directed attack was chosen, assuming there were unflattened toons, the C.E.O. had a 10% chance to attack a toon at random.
+In the other 90% of time, the toon who inflicted the most damage was chosen.
+In the case of a tie, a toon was selected at random from a list of toons who dealt the same amount of damage.

-Once a toon is picked, an attack is chosen based on the state of the toon:
+Once a toon was picked, an attack was chosen based on the state of the toon:

-- If the toon is roaming, the directed golf attack is used.
+- If the toon was roaming, the directed golf attack was used.
-- If the toon is on a table, there is a 25% chance that Throw Gears is used and a 75% chance that the C.E.O. will roll over the occupied table.
+- If the toon was on a table, there was a 25% chance that Throw Gears was used and a 75% chance that the C.E.O. rolled over the occupied table.

-After the attack is completed, the toon's damage total in `threatDict` is reduced by 25%.
+After the attack was completed, the toon's damage total in `threatDict` was reduced by 25%.

 ## How did the C.E.O. decide to continue moving or not? <a name="ceo-3"></a>

-If the C.E.O. is moving towards a toon on a table, and that particular toon hopped off the table, `random.random()` generates a number between 0.0 and 1.0.
-If `random.random()` is less than 0.5, the C.E.O. will stop moving towards that table and use his directed golf attack.
-Otherwise, the C.E.O. will run over that table and stop on top of it.
+If the C.E.O. was moving towards a toon on a table, and that particular toon hopped off the table, `random.random()` generated a number between 0.0 and 1.0.
+If `random.random()` was less than 0.5, the C.E.O. stopped moving towards that table, and used his directed golf attack.
+Otherwise, the C.E.O. ran over that table and stopped on top of it.

 # Fishing <a name="fishing"></a>
 [[back to top](#contents)]